2021 Atlantic hurricane season: Hurricane Ida

 As Ida's precursor tropical wave passed near the westernmost Leeward Antilles, it began to interact with a broad area of low pressure located along the northern coast of South America, triggering damaging floods and landslides across Venezuela, leading to 20 deaths.
 In Cuba, Ida destroyed several homes in Pinar del Río Province, contributing to the country's $250 million damage estimate.
 The storm caused widespread significant damage throughout coastal southeast Louisiana; parts of the New Orleans metropolitan area were left without power for several weeks.
 Thousands of structures suffered damage, with nearly all buildings and homes in Lafourche and Jefferson parishes sustaining some degree of impact.
 Damage in Louisiana alone totaled about $55 billion.
 Significant wind damage extended northward into southwestern Mississippi, while approximately half of Amite County lost electricity.
 Ida also triggered a tornado outbreak that began with numerous weak tornadoes in Mississippi, Louisiana, and Alabama.
 The remnants of Ida subsequently spawned several destructive tornadoes in the Northeastern United States.
 An EF2 tornado caused considerable damage in Annapolis, Maryland, while a low-end EF2 tornado caused significant damage in Oxford, Pennsylvania.
-Another EF2 tornado caused a fatality in Upper Dublin Township, Pennsylvania, before a destructive EF3 tornado heavily damaged or destroyed multiple homes in Mullica Hill, New Jersey.
+Another EF2 tornado caused a fatality in Upper Dublin Township, Pennsylvania, and a destructive EF3 tornado heavily damaged or destroyed multiple homes in Mullica Hill, New Jersey.
 Additionally, severe freshwater flooding impacted thousands of structures in the Northeastern United States, causing billions of dollars in damage each in New Jersey, New York, and Pennsylvania, including the shut down of most of the transportation systems in New York City.
 Ida's winds, rains, storm surges, and tornadoes resulted in at least $75 billion in damages and 87 deaths throughout the United States.
 Of the deaths in the United States, 55 deaths were direct and 32 were indirect, while a majority of those fatalities occurred in Louisiana, New Jersey, and New York.